CorsixTH/CorsixTH/CONTRIBUTING.md

 #### Notes ####
 ##### Multiple commits: #####
-If your feature is very big, break it into smaller steps and do a separate commit for every independent operation.
+If your pull request can not be summarised in a single sentence, break it into smaller steps and do a separate commit for every independent operation (e.g. one sentence per commit is a good measure).
 This means doing step 10 several times as you go.
 You still only need to do one pull request at the end.

 ##### Syncing with Upstream: #####
 If it takes a long time between when you start your feature and when you finish there might be other important changes other people are making to CorsixTH.
-It is a good idea to make sure your code will still operate correctly with the latest changes.
-To do this:
+To ensure your pull request operates correctly within the latest changes:
 - Commit your work to the feature branch
 - ``git checkout master``
 - ``git fetch upstream``